 When the oven is cool, wipe the glass door with an appropriate product to keep it as the first day.
 However and in case of doubt, a wet water cloth and a few drops of ammonia can be a quick solution.
 If you keep the glass clean, you will open the door less times, cooking faster and saving coal.
 Besides, keeping the glass clean will allow you to offer your guests the spectacle of the grill in the restaurant.

 The interior of the cooking chamber can be cleaned with any degreaser, never use water, the only thing it does is to move the ashes.
-The outside of the painted ovens (CLASSIC or BLACK) must be cleaned with a damp cloth of water or “neutral” soaps to avoid possible damage to the paintings.
+The outside of the painted ovens (black series) must be cleaned with a damp cloth of water or “neutral” soaps to avoid possible damage to the paintings.
 While cooking, try to clean the grill with the help of a long spikes brush often.

 At least once a month, remove the plate firebreak that is on the roof of the oven and clean or empty the deposited soot.
 No tools is needed to perform this operation.
 It only takes few seconds.
 You must clean the accessories of the acquired chimney KIT regularly.
 The External firebreak should never be cleaned with water.
 Although the interior firebreak is an important first filter and is where much of soot derived from combustion is deposited, there may be remains of soot at the outside firebreak.

 If you clean the external firebreak with water and depending on the amount of residue deposited, it may form a thick paste comparable to cement.
 You must shake the External firebreak to take out the remnants of ash, dust and soot.

 The larger ovens and the desktop models tables come equipped with wheels, facilitating their movement for a perfect cleaning of the place.

 To prevent noise when you use the door is important the oiling of the indicated points.